cai-fuqiang/my_book/kernel_doc/submitting-patches.rst

 there is no collision with your six-character ID now, that condition may change five years from now.

+collisions: 冲突,碰撞
+bear in mind that：请记住

 If related discussions or any other background information behind the change can be found on the web, add 'Link:' tags pointing to it.
 In case your patch fixes a bug, for example, add a tag with a URL referencing the report in the mailing list archives or a bug tracker; if the patch is a result of some earlier mailing list discussion or something documented on the web, point to it.

+archives : ['ɑːkaɪvz] n.档案；档案馆

 When linking to mailing list archives, preferably use the lore.kernel.org message archiver service.
 To create the link URL, use the contents of the